 For the Swedish and Indian election, Vibodh Parthasarathi and Andreas Mattsson initiated a pop-up newsroom project and participated in several events to bring together scholars, practitioners and media representatives.
 The results were published in The Conversation and in the IIC Quarterly.

 Panel talk: Citizen Journalism @ The Conference in Malmö

-On September 1, Andreas Mattsson participated in a panel talk about citizen journalism where I shared some insights from the Sweden-South Asia Media Project.
+On September 1, Andreas Mattsson participated in a panel talk about citizen journalism where he shared some results from the Sweden-South Asia Media Project.

 Workshop on Election Coverage in India

 On Friday 27 April, SASNET and School of Journalism hosted a workshop on covering the political election in India with Divya Rajagopal and Vibodh Parthasarathi.
 Vibodh Parthasarathi is an Associate Professor (on extraordinary leave 2017-20) at the Centre for Culture, Media & Governance, Jamia Millis Islamia, New Delhi.
 He is also a founding board member at the Centre for Internet & Society, Bangalore.
 His main areas of research and teaching are media policy and media business.
 Divya Rajagopal is an Assistant Editor at the Economic Times newspaper (part of the Times of India group), based in Mumbai.
 She has previously worked as a broadcast reporter at Bloomberg TV in Mumbai and CNBC TV18 in Chennai.
 Divya also teaches business and broadcast reporting to media students at Wilson College, Mumbai.